microsoft/msrflute/README.md

 - Server-side federation and global DP application takes place in `server.py`, more specifically in the `OptimizationServer.train()` method.
 - Client-side training updates take place in the static method `Client.process_round()`, inside `client.py`.

-General FL orchestration code is in `federated.py`, but for most hub and spoke federation scenarios you won't need to touch this (unless you want to invest in optimizing MPI, which would be great!).
+General FL orchestration code is in `federated.py`, but for most hub and spoke federation scenarios you won't need to touch this (unless you want to invest in optimizing server-client calls, which would be great!).
 Note that FLUTE does not implement secure aggregation since this is primarily a security feature for production scenarios; contributors are invited to add it for experimentation purposes.

 The primary entry point for an experiment is in the script `e2e_trainer.py`.
 Primary config scripts for experiments are in `configs`.
 For instance, a basic training scenario for a next-word prediction task is set up in `hello_world_nlg_gru_json.yaml`.